Green job: Environmental scientist

 They examine the environment (for example by sampling the land, water, air or other natural resources) and develop policies and plans designed to prevent, control or reduce the harmful effects of human activity on the environment.
 Also one of the fastest growing environmental jobs in the world in 2018 according to CNBC.

 Environmental consultant

 Analyse and provide advice on policies and processes which guide the design, implementation and modification of either commercial or government environmental operations and programs.
 Environmental consultants are often employed to ensure environmental legislation is being adhered to during construction projects.
 Listed as one of the top ten fastest growing green jobs in Australia in 2018.

 Environmental health officer

 Measure risk and develop, oversee, implement and monitor legislation which governs public health for both the built and natural environment.
-Environmental health officers carry out these aforementioned duties to promote good human health and best practices environmentally. and.
+Environmental health officers carry out these aforementioned duties to promote human health and best practices environmentally.
 Also one of the fastest growing environmental jobs in Australia in 2018.